r-devel/r-project-web/md/conferences.md

 title: Conferences
 ---

-The R project actively supports two conference series, organized regularly by members from the R community:
+The R Foundation actively supports two conference series, organized regularly by members from the R community:

 * useR!, providing a forum to the R user community.
 * DSC, a platform for developers of statistical software.

 A rough outline of the format for the respective conferences is given below; both conference formats were developed by the [Austrian Association for Statistical Computing (AASC)](http://www.aasc.or.at/) in cooperation with the [R Foundation for Statistical Computing](https://www.r-project.org/foundation).

+The R Foundation is also endorsing a small number of conferences in under-supported regions to encourage the development of the local R community, particularly in academic and scientific research.
+Endorsed events are listed below.

-useR! and DSC conferences are coordinated by the *"R Foundation Conference Committee"* (RFCC) currently consisting of [Julie Josse (Ecole Polytechnique)](http://juliejosse.com/), [Heather Turner](http://www.heatherturner.net/) and [Achim Zeileis (Universität Innsbruck)](http://statmath.wu.ac.at/~zeileis/) plus ex officio [secretary and treasurer](foundation/board.html) of the R Foundation.
+Conference-related activities are co-ordinated by the *"R Foundation Conference Committee"* (RFCC) currently consisting of [Julie Josse (Ecole Polytechnique)](http://juliejosse.com/), [Heather Turner](http://www.heatherturner.net/) and [Achim Zeileis (Universität Innsbruck)](http://statmath.wu.ac.at/~zeileis/) plus ex officio [secretary and treasurer](foundation/board.html) of the R Foundation.
 The RFCC can be contacted by email at <R-conferences@r-project.org>.

 The R Foundation has a policy requiring [codes of conduct at R conferences](/behaviour.html).